aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-headers-and-footers/_index.md

 ---
 title: Using Headers and Footers in Aspose.Words for Java
-linktitle: Using Headers and Footers in Aspose.Words for Java
+linktitle: Using Headers and Footers
 second_title: Aspose.Words Java Document Processing API
 description: Learn step-by-step how to use headers and footers in Aspose.Words for Java.
 Create professional documents effortlessly.
 type: docs